 Not charging interest was also important to me.
 I’ve studied the history of interest in the West.
 Of course that begins in the Hebrew scriptures.
 At any rate, I found I couldn’t accept taking interest.
 On this type of loan I felt it would be usury.
 Why did I need the interest?
 I could justify interest under some conditions, of course.
 If it were a hardship to me, for instance.
 But if it’s no hardship, how could I accept making money for not doing any work?
 I don’t think one should receive money for not doing some kind of work.

-You’ve described yourself as a Thomist, but "not a hard-backed Thomist" as you put it.
+You’ve described yourself as a Thomist, but "not a straight-backed Thomist" as you put it.
 What is it that attracted you to his thought?

 Well, I think it’s very important to stand within a tradition.
 I don’t think one can make up one’s own philosophy, that is, just from starting to think.
 The difficulty of that is shown by Wittgenstein.
 He, in a sense, tried to do that.
 Descartes also tried to do that.
 They thought that the old tradition didn’t make sense any more and they had good reasons for thinking that.
 You can see why Descartes’ efforts failed.
 And for very different reasons, Wittgenstein’s efforts failed.
 You have to go into that and it would be a long complicated thing.
 So it seems to me one needs to stand within a tradition.